cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 The uncertainty of `failed` or `running` in prefect now seems rather serious as I'm unsure whether to restart certain jobs. https://github.com/PrefectHQ/prefect/issues/7239

 Also, caching seems to not be working, might have to use "local save" flag.

+I just manually ran a bunch of jobs with various settings in notebooks on the server.
+Felt like I wasn't maxing out my infra as well as I could, but feels like a decent system so far.
+Getting good logs, good model observability.
+One thing, need to have train scores be the same as the evaluation metric (the weird correlation).
+As is I'm just getting r2 scores which is an ok proxy but hard to tell if I'm over/under fitting.

+So far, some pretty exciting results according to my CV!
+Definitely getting there with "loose" (overfit) models, so we'll see if the results hold up on the LB.
+Sometimes overfitting is the way though...

+Finally, showing the payoff on the infra I've put together.
+I think I could do it all again in 20% the time for my next project, and it's leading me to a really robust, trustworthy experimentation process.

 # 10/28